DreamBrookLabs/.github/profile/README.md

 ## 🌊 About DreamBrook Labs

 At DreamBrook Labs, we are pioneering the intersection of artificial intelligence and scientific understanding.
-Our name reflects our philosophy: like a stream of dreams flowing with knowledge and innovation, we are carving new pathways in the landscape of AI research.

 ## 🔮 <a name="vision"></a>Vision